Russia's Nuclear Fuel Cycle

 The Elektrostal conversion plant, 50 km east of Moscow, has 700 tU/yr capacity for reprocessed uranium, initially that from VVER-440 fuel.
 It is owned by Maschinostroitelny Zavod (MSZ) whose Elemash fuel fabrication plant is there.
 Some conversion of Kazakh uranium has been undertaken for west European company Nukem, and all 960 tonnes of recycled uranium from Sellafield in UK, owned by German and Netherlands utilities, has been converted here.
 UK-owned recycled uranium has also been sent there.

 Four enrichment plants totalling 24 million kg SWU/yr of centrifuge capacity operate at Novo-Uralsk near Yekaterinburg in the Urals, Zelenogorsk (Krasnoyarsk-45), Seversk near Tomsk and Angarsk near Irkutsk – the last three all in Siberia.
 The first two service foreign primary demand and Seversk specialises in enriching reprocessed uranium, including that from western Europe.
-As of early 2011, all are managed by TVEL, rather than Tenex.
+As of early 2011, all are managed by TVEL, rather than Tenex (Techsnabexport).

 ||Capacity (M SWU/yr)

 ||Can enrich to 30%,